 Maine is certainly no stranger to snow.
+The question “does it snow in Maine?” is so absurd as to be laughable.
 Every year, the coast receives anywhere from 50-70 inches, and inland receives roughly 60-110 inches of snowfall.
 That’s a lot of powder!
-Even though it may be a hassle to shovel, there are so many wonderful things about winter weather in Maine, and the endless winter activities are just one of the perks to living in this great state.
+Even though it may be a hassle to shovel, there are so many wonderful things about winter weather in Maine, and the endless winter activities are just one of the perks of living in this great state.
 While some parts of Maine see more snow than others, the city of Caribou sees more than most, which is why it may be the town that gets the most snow in Maine.
-If you’ve never been, you should clear your schedule to check out this beautiful city before winter comes to an end.
-Let’s take a closer look at what makes Caribou the snowiest town in Maine.
+If you’ve never been, you should clear your schedule to check out this beautiful city that is the snowiest place in Maine.
+Let’s take a closer look at what makes Caribou so incredibly special, especially in the wintertime.

 To help pass the time until spring, check out this funny list of 13 things that Mainers do at the first signs of spring!
 Recognize anything from your own life?

 Have you ever visited Caribou?
-Do you know it as the snowiest town in Maine?
+Did you know that it is the snowiest place in Maine?
 (Maine is no stranger to snow, but what happens in Caribou each winter is incredible!)
-Share your thoughts on all things snow in the Pine Tree State in the comments below.
+Share your thoughts on all things snow in the Pine Tree State in the comments.

 town that gets the most snow in Maine